aiforged/docs/docs/custom-service-code/basemodule/work-item-related-methods.md

 * Balance workload by assigning to users with minimal recent activity.

-Tip:
+!!! tip

-* Tune your time window to match expected shift patterns or business hours.
+    Tune your time window to match expected shift patterns or business hours.

 ***